trusted-programming/rust-diagnostics/README.md

 git checkout $r1
 rust-diagnostics --patch $r2 --confirm
 ```
-The output includes the count of warnings of $r1 and the hunks between $r1..$r2
+The output `diagnostics.log` includes the count of warnings of $r1 and the hunks between $r1..$r2
 that matters to fix the warnings listed in front of the hunks.

 For example, the output will be the same as those in the `git diff` format: